São Paulo Metro: Current operational data

 Operational control center of the São Paulo metro.

 The metro system consists of six color-coded lines: Line 1 (Blue), Line 2 (Green), Line 3 (Red), Line 4 (Yellow), Line 5 (Lilac) and Line 15 (Silver), operating from Sunday to Saturday, from 4:40 AM to midnight.
-Line 15 (Silver), is a high-capacity monorail, the rest being standard metro lines.
+Line 15 (Silver), is a high-capacity monorail, the rest being standard, heavy rail rapid transit lines.

 The six lines achieved an average weekday ridership of 5.3 million in 2019.
 On 14 September 2019, Metrô recorded the highest ever ridership figure of 5.5 million on a single business day, caused by the recent expansion of some lines.
 The Metro provided 1.49 billion rides over the course of 2019.